srtfisher/Lockdown-WPAdmin/readme.txt

 * Removed the stats that were collected to that we could understand the issues that users were having with the plugin.

 = 1.8 =
-* Finally discovered why so many users had HTTP auth errors.
+* Finally discovered why so many users had HTTP authentication errors.
 Fixed it to support almost 80% of hosts out there.
 * If you still have problems, shoot me an email.

 = 1.9 =
 A very late update, sorry!
 Worked to fix many issues with the admin bar and the "get_current_screen()" error.
 If you still see issues, please contact me!

+= 2.0 =
+* Provided a system dump to help in debugging issues that may arise.
+* Fixes a issues on the 404 page under 3.5.1 (`get_current_screen()`)
+* Cleanup, cleanup!